 From the tax contributions a global company pays, to the origins of their raw materials, consumers are making ‘informed’ daily decisions about the brand content and what they are buying into.
 Partly fuelled by the media and partly in direct response to the rise of ‘digital tools’, we are increasing our knowledge of ourselves and the world.
 Perhaps the biggest area for this to have impact on is health.
 With apps available to keep record of every morsel consumed and then another app to show how those calories are burnt, many consumers have bought into health and nutrition in a big way.
 The global health and wellness market is growing at an exponential rate, with healthy food and beverages outperforming their non-health and wellness counterparts.
 Whether it be raw juices, active leisure wear, fitness devices or alternative organic and natural food products, health is trending in a big way.

 So where is all this heading?
 And what can existing and future brands learn from this?
-Ewa Hudson, Global Head of Health and Wellness Research at Euromonitor International suggests “These markets should not be overlooked and instead should be considered an innovation hotspot promoting a more personalized approach to nutrition, with a focus on areas such as brain and vision health or food intolerance”.
+Ewa Hudson, Global Head of Health and Wellness Research at Euromonitor International suggests “These markets should not be overlooked and instead should be considered an innovation hotspot promoting a more personalised approach to nutrition, with a focus on areas such as brain and vision health or food intolerance”.

 Personal ‘consumption mapping’ has been hinted at, and we think future brand innovations and app design will come from a combination of medical nutritional profiling, being used to recommend personal dietary and fitness needs, which in turn will prompt brands to market themselves for tailored solutions.
 Consumers will no longer have to buy health products in ‘good faith’ of them being beneficial to them.